Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the NBA.
+- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.

-- On the boards, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per game.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jayson Tatum vs. the Heat